 We finished the previous chapter of Uncovering Work with a Deliverable divided into a collection of correctly sized Sub-tasks.
-Such a collection is valuable to a more accurate Estimation.
+Such a division is valuable to a more accurate Estimation.
 As the smaller and well-defined the Sub-task is, the smaller the mean and variance of the Estimation would be.
-Which would lead to a more accurate buffer taken, one of the outcomes of the practice we’re about to explore in this chapter.
+And as such, it would be a more accurate buffer taken.
+Eventually all leading to a more accurate Plan.

 A Mind Divided

-Fortunately, that’s exactly when Professor Daniel Kahneman did.
-He has also discovered our “guts” can be focused, tilted and nourished.
+Fortunately, that’s exactly what Professor Daniel Kahneman did.
+He also discovered our guts can be focused, tilted and nourished.
 To get the best of both worlds via a mental voyage.
-Which is why we took our engineers through it during the process of Uncovering Work.
+We had already taken our engineers through it, during the process of Uncovering Work.
 We had them going through the code.
-To write down the solution by naming Sub-tasks, in order to load and cache the relevant information the instinctual brain feeds upon.
-It is now ready to give a less inaccurate estimation.
-Three of them actually, so the PERT Formula can compensate for the instinctual inaccuracy.
+We had them writing down the solution by naming Sub-tasks.

 [Note: this is not the only practice out there, nor am I saying it is a best practice for you.
 You know best.
-At the very least, follow and understand the principles described and how it fits in the bigger picture of Planning.
-That would help you to better tailor and change this to your needs.]
+At the very least, follow and understand the principles described and how it fits in the bigger picture of Planning. ]

 Phase 1: Estimation